What is Louisiana's worker classification test in 2026?

 Your obligations as the client company are operational, not employment-law.
 You direct the work product.
 Teamed handles the employment layer.
 No LWC audit of your relationship with the worker makes sense, because you're not in an employment relationship with them.

 The graduation model applies when your Louisiana team grows.
 Use the EOR vs Entity Crossover Calculator to find your break-even headcount.
-An actual person on Teamed's team reviews the analysis with you when you're ready.
+An actual person, not a chatbot or a pooled queue, reviews the analysis with you when you're ready.